Public address

 Keep in mind:

 Take ambient noise into account when planning installations.
 Ensure good coverage and strategic placement of speakers.
-You may need to integrate PA with third-party systems.
+You might need to integrate PA with third-party systems.

 Solution:

-Axis horn speakers: outdoor speakers with built-in I/Os and two-way communication capabilities
+• Axis horn speakers: outdoor speakers with built-in I/Os and two-way audio capabilities.

 Retail

-In retail environments, typical use cases of a PA system include improving operational efficiency by playing live or scheduled promotional content or customer information.
-But there are also benefits related to security.
-For example, it could enable staff to call for assistance.
-The system can also be used for playing background music, with possibilities to stream from internet radio, line-in, SD card, or third-party systems.
+In retail environments you typically use a PA system to improve operational efficiency by playing live or scheduled promotional content or customer information.
+But there are also benefits related to security, such as enabling staff to call for assistance.
+You can also play background music, with possibilities to stream from internet radio, line-in, SD card, or third-party systems.

 Keep in mind:

-Plan the speaker placement for an even sound throughout the premises and ensure good volume control for a pleasant customer experience.
+Plan the speaker placement for even sound throughout the premises and ensure proper volume control for a pleasant customer experience.

 Solution:

-Use ACAP applications such as AXIS People Counter and AXIS Occupancy Estimator.
+• Use ACAP applications such as AXIS People Counter for insight.